-standards • Potential impact on the Effective date

-amendments financial statements

-• When the entity

-reports foreign currency

-transactions to its

-functional currency, an

-effect of the initial

-application is

-recognized as an

-adjustment to the

-opening balance

-retained earnings/losses

-on the date of initial

-application.

-• When an entity uses

-presentation currency

-different than its

-functional currency or

-translates the results an

-balances of foreign

-operation, the resulting

-differences and financia

-position of a foreign

-transaction, any effect

-the initial application is

-recognized as an

-adjustment to the

-cumulative translation

-adjustment reserve -

-accumulated in equity section on the date of

-initial application.
+Summary of the most significant Effective date New or reissued Potential impact on the standards amendments financial statements • When the entity reports foreign currency transactions to its functional currency, any effect of the initial application is recognized as an adjustment to the opening balance retained earnings/losses on the date of initial application. • When an entity uses presentation currency different than its functional currency or translates the results and balances of foreign operation, the resulting differences and financial position of a foreign transaction, any effect of the initial application is recognized as an adjustment to the cumulative translation adjustment reserve accumulated in equity section on the date of initial application.